 You will also have to write two papers (4-6 pages).
-The first short paper is due on March 6, while the second is due on May 8.
-There will be an in-class midterm exam on March 13 and a final exam on Monday, May 20, from 2:00-3:50.
+The first short paper is due on October 6, while the second is due on December 8.
+There will be an in-class midterm exam on October 15 and a final exam on Tuesday, December 22, from 2:00-3:50.

 Electronic submission of written assignments.
 You must submit both hard copies and digital copies of your written assignments.
 Please send your assignments to your preceptor by email, as attachments.
-The preferred format is any version of Word (97 or above, any platform)--such documents usually take the ".doc" extension.
+The preferred format is any version of Word (97 or above, any platform)--such documents usually take the "docx" or ".doc" extension.
 Failing that, .rtf files (which can be generated by most word processing programs) are also fine.
 We can open most other formats as well, including Word Perfect (.wpd), but this requires some extra effort on my part.
 Please feel free to consult with me about file format questions.